-Wedding arrangements should be made at least six months in advance.
+Wedding arrangements should be made one year in advance.
 Contact Fr.
 António Ferreira da Silva or Fr.
 Joseph Simon DosSantos at 973-589-8433 to make an appointment.
 Arrangements for pre-marriage instructions, date, time, place and other details of the wedding ceremony will be discussed.

 For Weddings to take place in Portugal or Brazil (or any Castilian "Spanish" speaking country), please speak with Fr.
 Joseph DosSantos.

-As preparações para a celebração do santo Sacramento do Matrimónio devem ser feitas com pelo menos seis meses de antecedência.
+As preparações para a celebração do santo Sacramento do Matrimónio devem ser feitas com um ano de antecedência.
 Contate o Pe.
 António Ferreira da Silva ou o Pe.
 Joseph Simon DosSantos pelo telefone fixo 973-589-8433 para marcar reunião.
 Arranjos para instruções pré-matrimoniais, data, hora, local e outros detalhes da cerimônia de casamento serão discutidos no primeiro encontro.

 Para casamentos a realizar em Portugal falar com o Pe.
 Joseph Simon DosSantos.